-‘Goblin’ Episode 14 Spoilers: The Deity’s Will; Eun Tak Loses Her Memories, Grim Reaper Pines For Sunny
+‘Goblin’ Episode 14 Spoilers: The Deity’s Will — Eun Tak Loses Her Memories, Grim Reaper Pines For Sunny

 The Missing Soul

 In the previous episode of Goblin, the Grim Reaper told Eun Tak one truth -she will meet another Reaper when she is 29.
-Eun Tak is considered to be a missing soul but the Goblin meddled with her death.
+Eun Tak is considered to be a missing soul, but the Goblin meddled with her death.
 Eun Tak successfully evaded the Reaper when she was 9 with the help of the deity who looked after children.
-For ten years, Eun Tak was not bothered by the Reaper and the only time they crossed each other’s path was when she was 19.
+For ten years, Eun Tak was not bothered by the Reaper, and the only time they crossed each other’s path was when she was 19.

-The Reaper already told Eun Tak that she will meet another Reaper when she turns 29.
+The Reaper already told Eun Tak that she would meet another Reaper when she turns 29.
 She will be more vulnerable before her age becomes a whole number -a number which is considered perfect.
-During the special interim episode of Goblin, Mr. Kim hinted that the future that Kim Shin saw will play a bigger part in the series finale of the Korean drama.
+During the special interim episode of Goblin, Mr. Kim hinted that the future that Kim Shin saw would play a bigger part in the series finale of the Korean drama.

 Loose Ends

 From the previous episodes of Goblin, every character had a role to play.
-Kim Shin’s immortality may have ended but there are still some loose ends.
+Kim Shin’s immortality may have ended, but there are still some loose ends.
 One question that begs to be answered is the story behind Eun Tak’s last ghost.
 The woman wearing a hospital gown has been around Eun Tak since the first episode of Goblin.
 She was the one who introduced other ghosts to the Goblin’s bride.
 She was even the one who brought Park Joong Won into Eun Tak’s circle.
-All the other ghosts already left and she is the last one who did not fulfill her unfinished business.
+All the other ghosts already left, and she is the last one who did not fulfill her unfinished business.

 In the last episode, however, Eun Tak lost her ability to see ghosts as the mark started to fade.
 In fact, Joong Won possessed Eun Tak’s body easily because she could not see his ghost.
 The story of this last ghost could also play a vital role in the last three episodes of Goblin.